prapalu/esw/README.md

 ## Scope

-The main goal of the project is to create a new benchamrk for exploratory search workflow.
+This resource provides a new benchamrk for exploratory search workflow.
 For this purpose we created some ``Search Topic`` with 5 to 10 ``Search Task`` each.
 We assigned from 4 to 6 different workers the same ``Search Topic``, in order to collect different results and different points of view.
 After that we analyzed each ``Search Workflow`` and amongst those of the same ``Search Topic`` we built a ``Ground Truth`` for the ``Search Topic``.